Overview

 UQUAL's Loan Readiness Score emphasizes including closing costs in financial planning:

-Down Payment Savings (30%): Must cover down payment AND closing costs
+Down Payment Savings (30%): Must cover down payment AND closing costs.
+Start by building an emergency fund before buying a home.

-Debt-to-Income Ratio (30%): Rolling costs into loans increases monthly payments
+Debt-to-Income Ratio (30%): Rolling costs into loans increases monthly payments.
+If affordability becomes an issue, review our mortgage denial recovery roadmap.

 Strategies for Higher-Than-Expected Costs